chromatic-protocol/docs/docs/contracts/reference/periphery/ChromaticRouter.md

 Withdraws liquidity from a ChromaticMarket contract.

-_This function allows the liquidity provider to withdraw their liquidity by calling the `withdrawLiquidity` function in the specified market contract.
+_This function allows the liquidity provider to withdraw their liquidity by calling the `withdrawLiquidity` function in the specified market contract._
-     Throws a `NotExistLpReceipt` error if the specified receipt ID does not exist for the liquidity provider in the given market._

 - Parameters: